SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 7. Browse the connection by clicking on the **monitor icon** and select the path directory `/device_performance` and click **Save**

 8. Now would be a great time to save your progress.
 Click on the **floppy disk** icon located in the toolbar at the top of the screen.
-Enter the name `FileCollection_TAxx` where xx is the ID assigned to you at the beginning of the workshop.
+Enter the name `FileCollectionPerformance_TAxx` where xx is the ID assigned to you at the beginning of the workshop.

   ![](./images/saveGraph.png)